 The Trust's safeguarding lead will monitor the safeguarding arrangements in each school, through school reports and meetings and visits to school to meet with senior leaders, ascertain pupil and staff views and scrutinise school documentation.
+More information can be found in the Trust's Safeguarding Forum Handbook (click here).
 Both Parts A and B of this policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
 All Trust staff will be informed of any changes made.
 Each school should have proactive monitoring arrangements in place to ensure the effectiveness of the safeguarding systems.
 The DSL and headteacher will provide regular reporting on safeguarding activity and systems to the safeguarding lead, as well as their LGB and trustees.
 Reports will not include details of individual children's situations or identifying features of families as part of their oversight responsibility.
 Schools are expected to adopt the following approaches to the monitoring of safeguarding arrangements.